Westgate Conveyancing

 Pre-Settlement Preparation

-We conduct all necessary property searches, liaise with local councils like Wyndham City, and coordinate with banks and real estate agents, managing all legal and administrative tasks to prepare for your Point Cook settlement.
+We conduct all necessary property searches, liaise with Wyndham City Council, utility providers, and your lender, ensuring all conditions for your Point Cook property are met before settlement.

 4